 Some recipes are better than the sum total of their parts.
 In other words, on paper they appear to be very easy or maybe even too basic, but when all the flavors and textures come together, the product is better than something that might have taken more time and effort.
 This is one of those recipes.
 Chocolate Caramel Bars are basically two layers of milk chocolate with a layer of peanut studded caramel sandwiched between.

-However, when made *fresh* with the best milk chocolate chips, a little added coconut oil to get the milk chocolate’s texture just right, salty peanuts, and just the right amount of butter and water to make the caramel more flavorful and soft, these caramel candies are miles above anything you'd buy.
+When made fresh, these caramel candies are miles above anything you'd buy.
 They're pretty and slice neatly, but It's the flavor I like the best.
 They remind me of a Snickers bar but without any pesky nougat and with a richer, firmer, milk chocolate which of course you control because you pick the type used.

-Here is a link to the original recipe: Chocolate Caramel Bars
+Here is a link to the original recipe.